-SUPERVISED BUSINESS EXPERIENCE: CE1202 1 12
+SUPERVISED BUSINESS EXPERIENCE: CE1202 1-2 Credits 12

 This is a work-study program for seniors whereby students earn credit working at teacher-approved job sites.
-Only the best students are placed in work slots in various businesses in the local community.
 This program is supervised by both the teacher-coordinator and employer.
-Student will receive a grade based on their job performance.
-One (1) credit for 10-20 hours of work on the approved jobsite and two (2) credits for 20 or more hours of work on the approved jobsite.
-The students are under joint supervision of the employer and the school.
+Students will receive a grade based on their job performance.
+The credit awarded for on-the-job training will be as follows: 10-19 hours of employment per week (1 SBE work release course, i.e 8th hour only), 1 credit per year; 20 and above hours of employment per week (2 SBE work release courses, i.e 4th & 8th hour), 2 credits per year.